ten-protocol/go-ten/design/cryptography.md

 ## 2. Client-Enclave Encrypted Communication
 - Client-Enclave communication is encrypted using both Obscuro Keys and the Client Keys
 - Obscuro Key and Client (Viewing Key) are both asymmetric key pairs
-  - The Private Obscuro Key is deterministically calculated from Master Seed + Genesis Rollup
+  - The Private Obscuro Key is deterministically calculated from Master Seed
   - The Private Client Key is created by the client in any way it chooses
   - Both the Public keys of Obscuro and Client are derived, via a one way function, from their corresponding Private keys
+- Only [attested Enclaves](https://whitepaper.obscu.ro/obscuro-whitepaper/amalgamated.html#trusted-execution-environment) hold the Private Obscuro Key.
+They calculate it after receiving the Master Seed upon a [successful attestation](https://whitepaper.obscu.ro/obscuro-whitepaper/amalgamated.html#sharing-the-master-seed)
 - Clients encrypt communication payload using the Public Key of the Obscuro Key ( only holders of the Private Obscuro Key can decrypt this payload )
 - Enclaves respond to Client by encrypting with the Public Client Key ( only holders of the Private Client Key can decrypt this payload )
 - The Public Obscuro Key is published in the Management contract and used by all obscuro tooling ( like the wallet extension )